 Pulse of Love and Hate is an interactive and sonified data visualization of the hourly occurrence of the words 'Love' and 'Hate' on Twitter.
 Many users spend time reading various online news platforms and social media without knowing how biased, curated, or personalized the content is.
 This project started with a simple question 'Does the world actually feel the way it appears to me online?.. or are a series of algorithms behind my notion of the mood of the world?'
 This simple info-art lets us see the real number of one small aspect of people's emotional mood by their tweets.
 Come take a peek at how and what people 'Love' and 'Hate' at this very moment.

 1.82% // Information and Violence

 Information and Violence is an interactive data visualization showing a timeline of major U.S. news headlines along with gun sales and homicides from 2016.
 Since 2016, the number of gun sales and homicides has been steadily increasing.
 By showing them along top news at the time, it could show the possibility of the psychological influence of fear and anxiety in society.

 Violence in Ancient Societies is a generative data visualization showing the different levels of violence in different societies in prehistoric times (and some recent incidents).
 When the world was less connected, the levels of violence in each society varied widely depending on the characteristics and the culture.
 While no one was murdered in one society (14000 BCE in Gobero near Niger), almost half of the population was killed in another (12000 BCE Nubia near Egypt).

 This generative animation Perspective shows how many people in Singapore have experienced mental health issues in their life.
-20 silhouetted characters walk past the screen randomly, and the ratio of color (= the mental issue the person experiences) reflects the real world data.
+20 silhouetted characters walk past the screen randomly, and the ratio of color reflecting the mental issue the person experiences is generated from the real world data.
 By clicking on the colorful walkers, a user can learn about their mental health issue.

 Sunlight, Fatness and Happiness